Connect Shopify to Amazon: Complete 2026 guide

 And for sellers already leveraging Fulfilled by Amazon (FBA), the best path is to extend that infrastructure into Shopify using the Amazon Multi-Channel Fulfillment (MCF) and Buy with Prime app.

-For sellers with more custom needs, such as advanced listing rules, bulk editing, or multi-marketplace operations, solutions like CedCommerce Amazon Channel or LitCommerce provide additional flexibility and control.
+For sellers with more custom needs, such as advanced listing rules, AI-powered optimization, or multi-marketplace operations, solutions like Syncio or Akeneo provide additional flexibility and control.

 Amazon is a powerful sales platform, but long-term brand growth requires more than just a marketplace presence.
-If sellers connect Shopify to Amazon, they can take advantage of Amazon’s reach while building a direct-to-consumer (DTC) channel that they fully own.
+If sellers connect Shopify to Amazon, they can take advantage of Amazon’s reach while building a DTC channel that they fully own.

 Reach + Control